 2021 Open Innovations (VIRTUAL) Conference

-This is the call for papers for the 2019 International Conference on Open Innovations to be held in Cape Town, Western Cape, South Africa.
-The conference will run from the of 2-4 of October 2019.
-We invite the submission of Full Research Papers (FRP); Short Research Papers(SRP), Reflection Papers (RP), Student Colloquium Papers & Posters(SPP), Workshops & Tutorials (WT), Research Development Symposia (RDS), Invited Talks (IT) and Showcases & Exhibitions (SE) to the 2019 Open Innovations (OI) Conference.
-The 2019 Open Innovations theme, “New Frontiers in Digital Transformation” invites submissions that explore the changing nature of innovation practices, principles, applications and teaching in an era of profound “disruptive” change in all spheres of our society.
+This is the call for papers for the 2020 International Conference on Open Innovations to be held in Nairobi, Kenya.
+The conference will run from the of 25 – 27 of November 2020.
+We invite the submission of Full Research Papers (FRP); Short Research Papers(SRP), Reflection Papers (RP), Student Colloquium Papers & Posters(SPP), Workshops & Tutorials (WT), Research Development Symposia (RDS), Invited Talks (IT) and Showcases & Exhibitions (SE) to the 2020 Open Innovations (OI) Conference.
+The 2020 Open Innovations theme, “Making Innovation Inclusive” invites submissions that explore the changing nature of innovation practices, principles, applications and teaching in an era of profound “disruptive” change in all spheres of our society.
 Disruptive Innovation is now seen as an imperative that underpins human progress, with societal changes exemplified by Schumpeter’s ‘creative disruption’ and Christensen’s ‘disruptive technologies’.
 These “Disruptive Innovations”, partly influenced by digital technologies, have resulted in a dramatic transformation of established industries and the global business landscape as well.
 The implications deriving from this transformation provide ample opportunities for researchers, innovators, inventors and entrepreneurs to better advance the open innovation discourse and development in Africa.

 Key questions deriving from this transformation include the following: